ArcadeAI/logic-extensions-docs/README.md

 ## Contextual Access

-**Contextual Access** is the first Logical Extensions feature, focused on tool execution.
+**Contextual Access** is the first logic Extensions feature, focused on tool execution.
 It provides three hook points that let you control who can access which tools and what happens before and after tools run.

 ### Hook Points